 My email address is .

 Please consider encrypting your emails.
 My PGP key is available on Keybase and on the standard key servers.

 A short biography and some pictures are available on the biography page.

 I have worked in the field of custom software development for almost twenty years now but I have not entered what some people affectionately call the post-technical stage; the stage where the newest IDE on your computer was released several years ago and your “recent documents” list is full of PowerPoint presentations and architecture diagrams.
 I see this as as a good thing and, actually, made a conscious decision to remain near delivery rather than becoming an ivory-tower architect or a line manager.
 Luckily, working for ThoughtWorks this hasn't stopped me from doing architectural and strategic work at the same time.

-Over the years I've seen a fair number of IT projects and it has become more and more apparent to me that the success of a software project rarely depends on choosing a certain development platform or specific technology, as so many vendors and language fans want to make us believe.
+Over the years I've seen a fair number of IT projects and it has become more and more apparent to me that the success of a software project rarely depends on choosing a certain development platform or specific technology.
 In my opinion, there are two main causes for problems: first, approaches that emphasise upfront design at the expense of reacting to change and new insights and, second, technical implementations that are high on accidental complexity.
 The latter is still quite common more than twenty years after Fred Brooks wrote his No Silver Bullet paper.